Author: Stephanie R. Felder

 Grade Level: 9-12

-Keywords: The Popular Press, public opinion, American Government, The Party Press, American political culture, Electronic Journalism, English political culture, Franklin, Hamilton, Jefferson, Magazines of Opinion, Media, political culture
+Keywords: American Government, American political culture, Electronic Journalism, English political culture, Franklin, Hamilton, Jefferson, Magazines of Opinion, Media, political culture, public opinion, The Party Press, The Popular Press

 “Political Culture” is at the foundation of American society.
 Historically, American political culture is rooted extensively, though not exclusively, in the ideas of English political culture.
 The founding fathers of the United States leaned heavily to the writings of the English and French.
 In early political readings, the ideas of Jefferson, Hamilton, Franklin, and others permeated the dominant ideas of the times.
 These ideas were distributed through writings and orations.
 In today’s society, the mass media dominate our culture.
 The New Oxford American Dictionary defines the media as the main means of mass communication (esp. television, radio, newspapers, and the Internet) regarded collectively.
 This unit will focus on the ways in which the mass media have influenced political culture through the study of elections, the presidency, the congress and the judiciary.